pyca/cryptography/docs/x509/reference.rst

         :return bytes: The data that can be written to a file or sent over the network to be verified by clients.

+    .. method:: is_issued_by(certificate)
+    .. method:: is_issuer_of(certificate)

+        .. versionadded:: 3.1

+        These two methods are reciprocal, i.e. ``child.is_issued_by(parent)`` is ``True`` if and only if ``parent.is_issuer_of(child)`` is ``True``.

+        :param certifcate:
+            :class:`~cryptography.x509.Certificate` that is checked to be
+            correspondingly the issuer or an issued certificate.

+        :return Boolean: These methods can only return ``True`` on successful operation.
+Otherwise, the following exceptions are raised:

+            * :class:`~cryptography.exceptions.InvalidSignature`:
+              the signature fails to verify.
+            * :class:`~cryptography.x509.base.InvalidIssuer`:
+              the issuer of the child certificate is not the same as the subject of the parent certificate.
+            * :class:`~cryptography.exceptions.UnsupportedAlgorithm`:
+              signature is made with an algorithm which is not supported.

+        :Note: The user of these functions may wish to perform other tests subject to policies, for example check ``CA`` bit of the issuer or presence and agreement of ``authorityKeyIdentifier`` / ``subjectKeyIdentifier`` extensions.

 X.509 CRL (Certificate Revocation List) Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~